front-end-foundations/session1/readme.md

 <p style="margin-top: 12px;">
 ```

-However, this method is acceptable and often used when dynamically changing the page after it has been loaded in the browser.
+However, this method is occasionally acceptable and often used when dynamically changing the page after it has been loaded in the browser.

-Try using the inspector to inspect a dynamic site (such as http://www.w3schools.com/jquery/jquery_animate.asp).
+Try using the inspector to inspect a dynamic page (such as http://www.w3schools.com/jquery/jquery_animate.asp).
 Note how it displays dynamic changes to the HTML by temporarily highlighting them.

 Remove the CSS from the head of the document and paste it into a new text document.
 Save it in a new css directory calling it styles.css.
 We have two options here: link to our CSS file using an HTML tag, or to use a CSS @import statement.